Denmark flag

 Visa and residency

 Focus cities: Copenhagen, Aarhus, Odense.
-Local reality: public transport is practical, while housing can become the main pressure point in major cities.
+Local reality: In Copenhagen, public transport is practical, while housing can become the main pressure point in major cities.

 Quick Stats